UK Index Funds – A Guide for expats

 Account fees are charges simply for having an investment account.
 They can come as a fixed fee anywhere between £0 to £150 or as a percentage typically between 0.0-0.45%.
 Again, a big difference!

 I’m sure it goes without saying that the nearer you get to zero for all these fees the better.
-We’ve looked at a range of investment platforms here if you are interested.
+We’ve looked at a range of investment platforms here (that accept non residents) if you don’t already have one.

-Once you’ve chosen your index to follow all you need to do is find a fund that follows it.
+Once you’ve chosen your index to follow and investment platform to use all you need to do is find a fund that follows it.

 If your investment platform provides access to multiple funds that invest in the index you want to follow, it usually makes sense to choose the one with the lowest Ongoing Charges Figure (OCF).